elisemercury/Duplicate-Image-Finder/docs/usage.rst

    <hr>

-.. _search.delete:
+.. _delete:

 search.delete
 ^^^^^^^^^^

 difPy can automatically delete the lower quality duplicate/similar images it found.
-Images can be deleted by invoking ``search.delete``:
+Images can be deleted by invoking ``search.delete()``:

 .. note::